groundhoggwp/groundhogg/README.txt

 From 👨‍🦱 **[Francisco Opazo](https://www.groundhogg.io/best-buddyboss-crm/)**, _Marketing Manager at [BuddyBoss](https://www.groundhogg.io/best-buddyboss-crm/)_

 > Groundhogg CRM & Marketing Automation is essential for many community builders, course creators, and membership site owners to achieve higher rates of engagement and retention.
-It simplifies many complex processes including onboarding, email marketing, funnels, and enables you to scale your marketing efforts more efficiently.
+It simplifies many complex processes including onboarding, email marketing, flows, and enables you to scale your marketing efforts more efficiently.

 From 👨 **[Jonathan Denwood](https://wordpress.org/support/topic/great-crm-product/)**, _Podcaster & Owner of [WP-Tonic Agency](https://www.groundhogg.io/best-crm-for-agencies/)_